binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 104 Preliminary Questions

 The trial judge has a huge amount of discretion in deciding preliminary questions and is not bound by evidence rules except those on privilege.
-The court determines preliminary questions such as whether the witness is qualified, a privilege exists, or the evidence is admissible, including if it is hearsay and if an exception applies.
-The proponent of the evidence has the burden of proving that the fact they seek to introduce exists.
+Preliminary questions include whether the witness is qualified, a privilege exists, or the evidence is admissible on its face.
 The standard of proof for the judge is a **preponderance of the evidence**.
 A preponderance of the evidence is just enough evidence to make it more likely than not that the preliminary facts which support admission are true.
 The policy rationale is that all relevant evidence should be admitted unless excluded by a rule or precedent. [^1]

+Rule 104(a) provides that the court must decide any preliminary question about whether a witness is qualified, a privilege exists, or evidence is admissible on its face.
+In so deciding, the court is not bound by evidence rules, except those on privilege.
+Whoever wants the evidence in has the burden of proof. (standard of proof is a preponderance of the evidence).

+Rule 104(b) provides that when the relevance of evidence depends on whether a fact exists, proof must be introduced sufficient to support a finding that the fact does exist.
+The proponent of the evidence has the burden of proving that the fact they seek to introduce exists.

 *Remember Old Chief rule: a party does not automatically have to stipulate.*